JanStgmnn/TwitterHelper/README.md

 * more soon

 **Disclaimer: You will need a Twitter Developer Account with API access for this.
 A version that uses login details will follow soon!**
+**If you need help setting up a developer account, don't hesitate to message me on Discord: crazii#0001**

 ## Installation
 ### Executable Option